Henryyy-Hung/HKU-COMP3278-StudentCenter/README.md

 # Introduction

-This is student center software's GUI based on python tkinter (only front end).
+This is student center software's GUI based on python tkinter.

+The database part is not done by me, so I didn't put it here.

 # Preview